agalend/PaySmartly.Documentation/design.md

 ## 3.1. pure front-end solution

 Reading the task I cannot see a hard requirement for any particular backend components apart of service(s) which servers a static content (html/css/javascript).
 Calculations can be done entirely into the javascript since there is no persistance requirement.
-Furthermore, it can be used an advanced front-end framework, such as react native, in order to provide best UI experience to both, desktop and mobile clients.
+Furthermore, it can be used an advanced front-end framework, such as react native, in order to provide best UI experience to both, desktop and mobile clients.Blazor can be considered too.
 However, I reckon that such solution cannot be used for business needs, and therefore, I decided to create a SOA.
-Blazor is also an option.

 <img src="https://github.com/agalend/PaySmartly.Documentation/blob/main/resources/design/front-end-architecture.png">